Airbus BelugaXL: Design

 The enlarged freight hold is mounted in three months with 8,000 new parts on the junction line.

-The unpressurised hold begins with the tail adapted by Spain's Aernnova, and continues by building the upper fuselage with two side panels and a crown for each section, for a maximum diameter of 8.8 m.
+The unpressurised hold begins with adaptation of the tail by Spain's Aernnova, followed by manufacture of the upper fuselage with two side panels and a crown for each section, for a maximum diameter of 8.8 m.
 Produced by Stelia Aerospace, its main freight door has 24 latches, and the nose includes the cockpit, while a four-seat courier section is supplied by Airbus.
 Its vertical stabiliser is 50% larger; it has auxiliary fins on the horizontal stabiliser, and two ventral fins beneath the empennage.

 The BelugaXL operates at Mach 0.69 up to 35,000 ft over 2,300 nmi instead of the original Beluga's 900 nmi.
 Deharde Aerospace and the P3 group provide the upper fuselage, while Aciturri produces the horizontal tail plane extension, auxiliary and ventral fins.